nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## I went to a conference!
+Omgz.

+Going to a conference, by itself, is tripe and annoying.
+Lots of people do.
+These posts never give any value.
+They are always like "it was awesome", or "I learned interesting things!"

+The details?
+Never present.
+What did you learn?
+Summarize it for us.
+Otherwise stfu.

+Some variants of this are selfies at the con, pictures of swag, etc. This is social positioning.
+"Look at me I'm important I was there".
+No. You ain't.
+Your job probably paid for it.

+The thing is, I'm all in favor of going to cons and interacting with people in person.
+I just don't need to have 30 posts from the people I know in the industry all spam me with that crap.

 ## I used a raspberry pi!

 Great.
 Are you 12?